1995 AFC Championship Game: Aftermath

 The missed call on Kordell Stewart's touchdown catch in the second quarter brought some debate following the game on whether or not the league should bring back instant replay, which had been repealed in 1992 after being used since 1986.
 Replays at the time demonstrated that there would have been enough evidence to reverse the call and penalize Stewart for an illegal touching foul (stepping out of bounds before catching the pass).
 Jim Harbaugh later stated in postgame interviews that the missed call on Stewart and the missed pass interference call on Jason Belser that could have led to a Pittsburgh touchdown instead of a field goal were a "wash".
 Despite this game, there was no real desire by league owners to reinstate instant replay for 1996.
-A different instant replay system than the originally would eventually return for the 1999 NFL season, and has since been made a permanent addition of the NFL rules.
+A different instant replay system than the original would eventually return for the 1999 NFL season, and has since been made a permanent addition of the NFL rules.

 The game would mark the only home AFC Championship Game in Bill Cowher's 15-year tenure that the Steelers won, having advanced to the game at home in 1994, 1995, 1997, 2001, and 2004.
 Except for this game mentioned—which the Steelers narrowly won—the other home matchups would be losses.
 Ironically, the only time the team played for the AFC title on the road during Cowher's tenure, the 2005 matchup against the Denver Broncos at Invesco Field at Mile High, would be the only AFC Championship Game the Steelers won decisively during Cowher's tenure, winning 34–17.
 It would also be the only year in which the Steelers won the Super Bowl with Cowher as their head coach, defeating the Seattle Seahawks in Super Bowl XL 21–10.